IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 The Packet Record begins with a 16-octet header, followed by data from the packet.

+All fields in the Packet Record header are in the byte order of the host writing the file.

 The meaning of the fields in the Packet Record is: